joelverhagen/TorSharp/README.md

     - ⚠️ CentOS 7 supported via `ExecutablePathOverride` ([see below](#centos-7))
   - ❌ Mac OS X support is not planned.
 I don't have a Mac 😕
 - Uses Privoxy to redirect HTTP proxy traffic to Tor (can be disabled).
-- Uses virtual desktops to manage Tor and Privoxy processes.
+- On Windows, uses virtual desktops to manage Tor and Privoxy processes and hide the windows so it's cleaner.
-- Optionally downloads the latest version of Tor and Privoxy.
+- Optionally downloads the latest version of Tor and Privoxy for you.

 ## Install